 Embezzlement is a common word used to describe situations of fraud and theft by an employee, agent, or associate that rightfully belonged to the organization or company and not the individual.

-There is no specific charge of embezzlement in DC; the charges are theft and fraud.
+There is no specific charge of embezzlement; the charges are theft and fraud.
 The term ’embezzlement’ is an umbrella term describing the relationship and the act.
 The relationship is someone who has access to information or property based on their job or position with the company or agency.
 They use that access for their own benefit to unlawfully take property or funds from that company, agency, or other entity.

-A charge of embezzlement can bring forward severe penalties.
+This offense can bring forward severe penalties.
 Therefore, if you are currently facing such a charge, it is pertinent that you consult with a DC embezzlement lawyer as soon as possible to being mounting a defense to challenge the charge.
 A fraud attorney experienced with these charges can assist in building a defense and in ensuring that those charged know what to expect through the legal process.

 Because of the relationship involved, an individual suspected of embezzlement might first be contacted by someone within the organization or company.
 In other words, some irregularity is noticed through an audit or a specific transaction that is questioned and there may be an internal investigation.
 There might be a meeting, an e-mail, or a phone call to notify the individual that there is something amiss.

-It is critical when someone is accused of or is involved in some form of embezzlement to contact a DC embezzlement attorney as soon as possible.
+It is critical when someone is accused of or is involved in some form of embezzlement to contact a DC attorney as soon as possible.
 Individuals who are involved in embezzlement think that if they are caught, admit that they took something, and agree to pay it back, that it ends the matter.
 In some cases, it might end there.